 Health insurance policies explained

-The first thing to know about health insurance policies is that they’re unique to you.
+The first thing to know about private health insurance policies is that they’re unique to you.
 It’s often built around your medical history, treatment preferences, required hospital access, the policy provider and the premium you’re able to afford.

 Here are a few of the things you can expect to vary between health insurance policies:

 - Hospitals that you can be treated at

 - The treatments excluded in your policy

 - The medical specialists available to treat you

 - The excess you’ll pay in the event of a claim